SalishSeaCast/tools/docs/index.rst

 The docs describe a collection of tools for working with the Salish Sea MEOPAR NEMO model, its results, and associated data.
+There is a companion collection of :ref:`project documentation <SalishSeaDocs>`.

 Contents: